 The US Congress enacted, and President Obama signed into law the Moving Ahead for Progress in the 21st Century Act (MAP-21) on July 6, 2012.
-Among several other things, MAP-21 required the FTA to adopt a comprehensive Public Transportation Safety Program, one element of which is to strengthen the rail transit State Safety Oversight program of the FTA required by 49 CFR Part 659.
+Among several other things, MAP-21 required the FTA to adopt a comprehensive Public Transportation Safety Program, one element of which is to strengthen the rail transit State Safety Oversight program of the FTA required by 49 CFR Part 659 in effect at that time, and which was replaced by Part 674.

-The CPUC has a long-standing rail transit safety oversight program which pre-dates the federal program, which began in the early 1990's.
-The CPUC was given authority by the California legislature as early as the mid-1950's over the safety of rapid transit systems in California, at first by individual RTAs as they were created.
+The CPUC has a long-standing rail transit safety oversight program which pre-dates the federal program.
+The federal program began in the early 1990's, and the CPUC was given authority by the California legislature as early as the mid-1950's over the safety of rapid transit systems in California, at first by individual RTAs as they were created.
 In the 1970's, during the construction of the Bay Area Rapid Transit (BART) system, that authority was broadened by the legislature to include all systems.

-Specifically, California Public Utilities Code § 99152 makes all fixed guideway public transportation systems in California planned, acquired, or constructed, on or after 1979 subject to the regulations of the CPUC.
+Specifically, California Public Utilities Code § 991521 makes all fixed guideway public transportation systems in California planned, acquired, or constructed, on or after 1979 subject to the regulations of the CPUC.
 The CPUC has developed a rigorous and comprehensive program over the years to assure the safety of systems under its jurisdiction.
+The CPUC has adopted Strategic Directive Statements that collectively define the universe of results the CPUC expects our organization to achieve, and RTSB participates in that process and its safety oversight activities support achieving many of those Strategic Directives.